liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/40-confinguring-dependencies/00-configuring-dependencies-intro.markdown

 ### Maven Central [](id=maven-central)

-Whether an artifact is a module or standard archive, is from Liferay or a third party, chances are it's on Maven Central.
+Most artifacts, regardless of type or origin, are on Maven Central.
 Use these steps to find an artifact on Maven Central:

 1. Go to Maven Central at [https://search.maven.org/](https://search.maven.org/).

 2. Search for the artifact.
+The search results list each artifact's attributes.

 +$$$

 **Tip**: The best way to find an artifact on Maven Central is to search for one of its Java packages.
-For example, to find an artifact containing class `org.osgi.service.component.annotations.Component`, search for package `org.osgi.service.component.annotations`.
+For example, to find an artifact containing the class `org.osgi.service.component.annotations.Component`, search for the package `org.osgi.service.component.annotations`.

 $$$